-9.1 Programmes of studies offered by the College and governed by these Academic Regulations are approved by the Senate or, under delegated authority, by its sub- committees, and are subsequently published in the Undergraduate Prospectus and Postgraduate Prospectus as appropriate.

-- 9.2 An approved programme of study for a first degree must extend over not less than three academic years and be continuously pursued, unless the College has permitted generally by Regulation or in special cases its interruption or reduction on grounds of illness or other adequate cause. - 9.3 The College may, at its discretion, grant an interruption of programme of study to a candidate on grounds of illness or other adequate cause.
+- 9.1 Programmes of studies offered by the College and governed by these Academic Regulations are approved by the Senate or, under delegated authority, by its sub-committees, and are subsequently published in the Undergraduate Prospectus and Postgraduate Prospectus as appropriate. - 9.2 An approved programme of study for a first degree must extend over not less than three academic years and be continuously pursued, unless the College has permitted generally by Regulation or in special cases its interruption or reduction on grounds of illness or other adequate cause. - 9.3 The College may, at its discretion, grant an interruption of programme of study to a candidate on grounds of illness or other adequate cause.
 An application for an interruption of programme of study must be made to the Academic Registrar.
 The normal maximum period of interruption that may be granted is two years.
-In exceptional circumstances application may be made to the relevant Studies or Postgraduate Quality Committee for a longer period of interruption. - 9.4 A student admitted to any programme of study must attend and participate in the programme to the satisfaction of the Head of Department1.
-The College reserves the right to require any student whose academic progress is unsatisfactory or who fails in an examination to withdraw from the College.
+In exceptional circumstances application may be made to the relevant committee for a longer period of interruption. - 9.4 A student admitted to any programme of study must attend and participate in the programme to the satisfaction of the Head of Department1.
+The College reserves the right to require any student whose engagement with their studies is unsatisfactory to withdraw from the College.
 This right is vested in the Senate and is delegated by the Senate to the departments.
-A student required to withdraw has the right to appeal against the withdrawal decision but not against the results of any examination or academic assessment on which the decision may be based.
-The responsibility for hearing and deciding upon appeals is vested in the Senate and is delegated by the Senate to Appeal Committees, whose decisions are final. - 9.5 A student who has been awarded a qualification by the College may not subsequently be awarded the same qualification in the same subject or field of study. - 9.6 Except where the Regulations for any award provide otherwise a student who has been awarded a qualification by the College may enter again for that same qualification in a different subject or field of study provided that on each occasion the student registers anew and complies with all the Regulations for the qualifications as if he/she were entering for the first time.
+A student required to withdraw has the right to appeal against the withdrawal decision.
+The responsibility for hearing and deciding upon appeals is vested in the Senate and is delegated by the Senate to Appeal Committees, whose decisions are final. - 9.5 As a sponsor of Tier 4 international students the College is required by UK Visas and Immigration (UKVI) to have in place additional attendance monitoring requirements.
+The College must therefore withdraw sponsorship of students who miss 10 consecutive expected contact points or do not meet Departmental attendance monitoring requirements. - 9.6 A student who has been awarded a qualification by the College may not subsequently be awarded the same qualification in the same subject or field of study. - 9.7 Except where the Regulations for any award provide otherwise a student who has been awarded a qualification by the College may enter again for that same qualification in a different subject or field of study provided that on each occasion the student registers anew and complies with all the Regulations for the qualifications as if they were entering for the first time.